hoangduytran/blender-manual/manual/editors/image/editing.rst

 Copy and pastes imaged to/from a computers operating system.

-Currently, only PNG files are supported and is only supported on Windows and Linux running Wayland.
+Currently, only PNG files are supported and Linux support requires Wayland.

 .. _bpy.ops.image.save: